anthonybaulo/ml-proposals/proposals.md

 ## Approach
-Given the size of the dataset (300G), this work should be done on an AWS instance, potentially leveraging Spark.

-An adequate sample of songs will be chosen to represent a wide range of popularity, and those songs will be used to query the Spotify API to obtain the popularity score.
-The data will be merged and stored in a Postgres DB.

 I plan to compare different ML techniques, beginning with a simple Linear Regression, then escalating in feature complexity and model complexity, dictated by the results of the previous iteration.